smahin89/fetch-rewards-analytics-engg/README.md

 This is the base repository containing the artifacts related to the take-home assessment

 // Setting up the data infrastructure & loading into database for data analysis requirements
-1. Clone this repo --> '''git clone'''
+1. Clone this repo --> '''git clone
-4. Create a new virtual environment on python 3.11 --> '''/opt/homebrew/bin/python3.11 -m venv fetch_venv'''
+4. Create a new virtual environment on python 3.11 --> '''/opt/homebrew/bin/python3.11 -m venv fetch_venv
-5. Open terminal and run the command --> '''pip install -r requirements.txt'''
+5. Open terminal and run the command --> '''pip install -r requirements.txt
 6. I have used DBT or "Data Build Tool" for building the sql scripts as data models which can be used as building blocks of data pipeline using an orchestration system like Airflow.
 If dbt core is already setup, then skip the next steps and move onyo 5, else follow along for DBT setup

 (a) dbt_project.yml file is provided; no additional setup required.
-Once dbt is installed, the following command need to be executed to point to the project path --> '''export DBT_PROJECT_DIR=/users/local_user/fetch-rewards-analytics-engg/fetch-rewards-analytics-engg/dbt/snowstorm/dbt_project.yml'''
+Once dbt is installed, the following command need to be executed to point to the project path --> '''export DBT_PROJECT_DIR=/users/local_user/fetch-rewards-analytics-engg/fetch-rewards-analytics-engg/dbt/snowstorm/dbt_project.yml

 (b) create a profiles.yml file using the below template in the snowstorm root directory, in the same level as dbt_project.yml.
 If dbt core is already setup, then skip this set and move to step (c) -->
   '''snowstorm: